PR0BLITZ/chromebox/README.md

 Accomplished So Far:
 - Got the box to boot into developer mode
-- Burned Arch onto a flash drive
+- Burned Arch onto a flash drive (guide TBD)
 - Got CLI to appear
+- Removed secrity screw

 Goals:
 - ChromeBox dual-boot with Arch machine
-- Android apps on ChromeOS development?
+- Android apps on ChromeOS for development?

 LEFT OFF:
-- Disable WP on hardware.
+- Test disabled WP from screw removal
 - Adding more sources

 Sources of information: